CarylThom/Light-Speed/README.md

 * Javascript Validator report:
 * Jest: I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.

-## Bugs and Issues

-## Testing User Stories from User Experience (UX) Section

-### First Time Visitor Goals

-* As a game player I want a game that is visually appealing and colourful =
-* As a game player I want a game that is easy to understand and fun, but also challenging enough to test my cognitive abilities =
-* As a game player I want to be entertained and to enjoy the experience =
-### Returning/Frequent User Goals

-* As a returning game player =
-* As a returning game player =
-* As a returning game player =
 ## Credits

 ### Code

-* Reviewing and revisit lessons from the HTML, CSS and Javascript section of the course via [Code Institute]
+* Reviewing and revisit lessons from the relevant sections of the course via Code Institute.

 * Mentor Tim Nelson at Code Institute

 * Tutors and student support at Code Institute

+* Stack Overflow [www.stackoverflow.com]

+* w3schools [www.w3schools.com]

 ### Content